 1. Meet with an Adviser

-If you’re interested in obtaining a master’s or doctoral degree, contact the pre-graduate school adviser, Dr. Cecilia Solano at (336) 758-5741 or email@example.com.
-She’ll be happy to discuss graduate degrees and applying to programs.
-If the degree you are interested in is related to a specific major, you should contact the appropriate departmental adviser.
-This faculty person will be happy to help you with your graduate plans.
-If you’re interested in a degree not tied to one specific major, please contact the pre-graduate adviser.
+If you’re interested in obtaining a master’s or doctoral degree, contact the OPCD by dropping by Room 230, Reynolda Hall or scheduling an appointment through Handshake to discuss your graduate school goals.
+A career coach in the OPCD will be happy to start a discussion about graduate degrees and applying to programs.
+If the degree you are interested in is related to a specific major, you should also contact the appropriate departmental adviser.
+A member of the faculty will be happy to help you with your graduate plans.
+And if you are interested in a degree not tied to a specific major, please start your discussion in the OPCD.

 2. Find a Program

 Begin your graduate school search with research on various graduate degrees, programs and schools.
 To start this research check out Petersons.com to learn about different schools and their admissions processes or use one of the many graduate school research resources available to you through our office.